netdata/go.d.plugin/modules/dockerhub/README.md

 ## Configuration

-Needs only list of repositories.
+Needs only list of `repositories`.
 Here is an example:

 ```yaml
 jobs: